RodrigoQuiroz09/Quiroz-Portafolio/README.md

 ## Built with

-This portafolio is build with the intention to expose my projects and show my skills
+This portafolio is build with the intention to expose my projects as well as my resume and show my skills

 - [![React][react.js]][react-url]
 - [![HTML][html]][html-url]